What is Dyslexia?

 Dyslexia Caregiver Tips

 Dyslexia affects children when they’re still too young to comprehend the effects of the disorder.
-Therefore, it’s up to their parents and caregivers to be sure the condition is treated appropriately.
+Therefore, it’s up to their parent and caregivers to be sure the condition is treated appropriately.
 Keep these tips in mind as your child enters school and confronts the consequences of the disorder.

 - Be positive and encouraging.
 Dyslexia can have a brutal impact on a child’s self-esteem.
 Make sure your child knows that dyslexia isn’t a sign of low intelligence.
 Focus on the child’s skills and strengths instead of on their difficulties.